-But first, understand that it can take some time to get your first client.
-As such, you should have enough resources to last until you get your business off the ground.
-6 months of expenses is a good place to start, allowing you to lessen the risks of freelancing and increase your chances of success.
+First, understand that it can take some time to get your first client.
+As such, you should have enough resources to sustain your current lifestyle until you get things off the ground.
+6 months of expenses is a good buffer, allowing you to lessen the risks of freelancing and increase your chances of success.
 Also, make sure you have a call to action on your portfolio site — you don’t want to lose your first client just because they can’t reach you.

 START WITH THE BASICS

-Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services — which is where social media comes in.
+Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services, which is where social media comes in.
 Facebook and Twitter are great for friends and family, while platforms such as LinkedIn cater more towards businesses and professionals.

 GETTING YOUR FIRST CLIENT

-Before accepting a project, take time to learn more about the prospect, which allows you to better tailor your services to their needs.
-It’s also a good idea to go the extra mile in communicating with them.
+Before accepting a project, take time to learn more about the prospective client so you can better tailor your services to their needs.
+Do your best to go the extra mile when communicating with them.
 Instead of an email, consider a video chat so both parties have a chance to talk face to face.
-Doing so builds trust and credibility, making it easier for you to close the deal.
+By building trust and credibility, you make it easier to close the deal.
 You might be tempted to accept the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.

 DON’T GIVE UP

 As mentioned earlier, getting your first client can take some time.
 Consequently, it’s easy to let negativity take over and procrastinate — but don’t give up.
 Be proactive and stick to a daily schedule.
-It might be as simple as updating your Twitter feed, but the act of doing these tasks will help you stay on track.
+It might be as simple as updating your Twitter feed, but the act of doing such routine tasks will help you stay on track.